Low-Altitude ISAC with Rotatable Active and Passive Arrays: Introduction

-\item We convert the constrained ISAC design into a penalized formulation with a hinge penalty on the sensing MSE and develop an alternating optimization (AO) framework that iteratively updates the BS precoder, RIS phase shifts, and array rotations.
+\item We develop an alternating optimization (AO) framework that iteratively updates the BS precoder, RIS phase shifts, and array rotations.
 For the BS precoding block, we combine the quadratic transform (QT) and the Lagrangian dual transform (LDT) with a majorization–minimization (MM) step to obtain a tractable quadratic-constrained quadratic program (QCQP) subproblem that admits a closed-form water-filling-like update.
 For the RIS block, we exploit the complex-circle manifold structure and design an efficient Riemannian conjugate gradient (RCG) algorithm.
-For the rotation block, we derive closed-form gradients of both SINR and beampattern MSE with respect to the BS/RIS Euler angles and employ a projected gradient descent (PGD) method with Barzilai–Borwein initialization and Armijo backtracking.
+For the rotation block, we derive closed-form gradients of both SINR and beampattern NMSE with respect to the BS and RIS Euler angles and employ a projected gradient descent (PGD) method with Barzilai–Borwein initialization and Armijo backtracking.

 \item We conduct extensive simulations using LAWN-inspired 3D geometries and compare the proposed design with several baselines, including only BS rotation, only RIS rotation, fully fixed arrays, and non-RIS configurations.
-The results show that the jointly rotatable BS–RIS architecture provides substantial sum-rate gains under the same sensing MSE constraint across varying transmit powers, antenna array sizes, and user densities.
-The gains are further amplified with realistic directional element patterns, highlighting the importance of aligning the array boresights and main lobes with both user and target directions in a low-altitude 3D space. \end{itemize} The rest of the paper is structured as follows: Section II introduces the system model and problem formulation.
-Section III presents proposed algorithm.
+The results show that the jointly rotatable BS and RIS architecture provides substantial gains in the weighted ISAC utility of the communication rate and beampattern NMSE across varying transmit powers, antenna array sizes, and user densities.
+The gains are further amplified by practical directional radiation patterns, highlighting the importance of aligning the array boresights and main lobes with both the user and target directions in low-altitude 3D space.
+By sweeping the trade-off weight, we further characterize the Pareto frontier between the sum rate and the NMSE, thereby quantifying how joint array rotations expand the ISAC trade-off boundary. \end{itemize} The rest of the paper is structured as follows: Section II introduces the system model and problem formulation.
+Section III presents the proposed algorithm.
 Section IV presents the numerical results, and Section V concludes the paper.